 The Old Bulls Head Inn, 1 Redhall Road, Lower Gornal

-This is a Grade II listed building, still licenced and serving and has had it's own micro-brewery at the rear in recent times.
+This is a Grade II listed building, still licensed and serving.

-Edward Guest age 27 and wife Martha, are listed in 1841 census as a butcher in Red Hall.
+Edward Guest, age 27 and wife Martha are listed in the 1841 Census as a butcher in Red Hall.

 The pub is reputedly haunted by poltergeist and apparitions.

 The 'Top Bull' was the headquarters of the Lower Gornal Athletic FC before moving to the new ground in Garden Walk, the pub doubled as the changing rooms and no doubt after-match refreshments!

 1850, Edward Francis Guest.
 [Post Office Directory of Birmingham, Staffordshire & Worcestershire]